serho/ember-foundation/README.md

 ember generate ember-foundation
 ```

-Then you need to mixin FoundationEnabled with your ApplicationView:
+Unfortunately, and hopefully temporarily, you'll need to mixin FoundationEnabled with every view that contains Foundation components, in order for Foundation's JavaScript to correctly initialize everything.

 ```js
 // app/views/application.js